telefonicaid/fiware-sth-comet/doc/manuals/installation.md

 1. Navigate to the path where the component repository was cloned.
 2. Compose and run the STH component image

-2.1.
-In foreground mode
+* In foreground mode
 ```bash
 sudo docker-compose -f docker/docker-compose.yml up
 ```

-2.2.
-In detached mode
+* Or in detached mode
 ```bash
 sudo docker-compose -f docker/docker-compose.yml up -d
 ```